-The relevant Procedures for the period of Jemena's apparent breaches are those set out in version 14 of the Retail Market Procedures (NSW and ACT), which came into effect on 3 November 2014.
+The relevant Procedures for the period of Jemena's apparent breaches are those set out in version 14 of the Retail Market Procedures (NSW and ACT).
+This version of the Procedures are relevant to this issue as they are applicable from 3 November 2014.

-Clauses 21.1 (5), (6) and (7) of the Procedures states:
+Clauses 21.1 (7) of the Procedures states: